Resources for Authors

 The pages above all contain useful information for anyone preparing a research article for BMJ Open.
 The following links provide more detailed information on how to perform and report research.
 The links are not exhaustive and if you know of any good resources we have not listed, please instructions for authors..
 This advice is supplementary to our

-How can I pay the article-processing charge?
+How can I pay the article-publishing charge?

 BMJ Open, like many open access journals, works on the 'author pays' principle.
-If accepted for publication, authors will be asked to pay an article-processing charge (APC) of £1350 (excluding VAT).
+If accepted for publication, authors will be asked to pay an article-publishing charge (APC) of £1350 (excluding VAT).
 This is to cover the costs of making everything we publish free from any form of subscription: costs include administering the peer review process, production (typesetting and proofreading), continuous hosting of the content online, and marketing the content to increase exposure for authors.

 Resources for data management and sharing